-Learn the tricks of the trade from Director of Education & Paleontologist, Dr. Holly Schreiber and/or Director of Science, Catherine Konieczny, M.S.
-Tour the site and learn all the best spots to hunt for fossils.
-During this two hour tour we’ll teach you how to find, dig, and preserve all the fossil treasures you find.
-Bring your own tools or borrow from our limited supply.
+Learn the tricks of the trade while touring the site with one of our trained educators!
+During this two hour tour, we’ll teach you how to find, dig, and preserve all the fossil treasures you find.
+Bring your own tools or rent from our limited supply.

 Dates and times: Saturdays throughout the season starting at 10 am and lasting until 12 pm.